2. How JQM works¶

 - engines are polling the database (see below).
 One of them with enough free resources takes the job instance

-- it creates a dedicated class loader for this job instance, imports the correct libraries with it, launches the payload inside a thread
+- if a Java job: it creates a dedicated class loader for this job instance, imports the correct libraries with it, launches the payload inside a thread

 - during the run, the application that was at the origin of the request can use other methods of the client API to retrieve the status, the advancement, etc. of the job instance

 - at the end of the run, the JQM engine updates the database and is ready to accept new jobs.
 The client can still query the history of executions.

 It should be noted that clients never speak directly to a JQM engine - it all goes through the database.

 There is one exception to this: when job instances create files that should be retrieved by the requester, the ‘direct to database’ client will download the files through a direct HTTP GET call to the engine.
 This avoids creating and maintaining a central file repository.
 The ‘web service’ client does not have this issue as it always uses web services for all methods.

 As it names entails, JQM is actually a queue manager.
 As many queues as needed can be created.
 A queue contains job instances waiting to be executed.

 To get a JQM node to poll a queue, it is necessary to associate the node with the queue.
 The association specifies: